Chatanga/DuneImmorality/README.md

 __Aesthetic__

 - Rework the tech/contract decals.
-- Widen the colored border of the boards, remove both the negative scale and the trigger effects in the process and fix UV mapping.
+- Widen the colored border of the boards and fix UV mapping.
 - Add a corrective black border on the Uprising game boards.

 ## Lua sources